Deepak858/Detla-demo/README.md

-# Detla-demo
+ #Detla-demo
-This ia New Repository from Delta Projects.
+This ia New Repository from Delta Projects..